 Exceptional items are disclosed separately in the Financial Statements, where it is necessary to do so to provide further understanding of the financial performance of the Group.
 They are items that are material, either because of their size or their nature, or that are non-recurring.
-The de-recognition of the royalty buyback provisions are disclosed as exceptional items in the year ended 31 December 2017.
+The gain on adjustment of mine closure provision was disclosed as an exceptional item in the year ended 31 December 2018.